Bit-Z Token Price Hits $0.21 on Top Exchanges (BZ)

-Bit-Z Token (CURRENCY:BZ) traded 0.8% lower against the dollar during the 1-day period ending at 12:00 PM Eastern on August 26th.
-During the last week, Bit-Z Token has traded 116% higher against the dollar.
-One Bit-Z Token coin can now be bought for approximately $0.21 or 0.00000377 BTC on exchanges.
-Bit-Z Token has a market cap of $26.48 million and $5.66 million worth of Bit-Z Token was traded on exchanges in the last day.
+Bit-Z Token (CURRENCY:BZ) traded 0.8% lower against the U.S. dollar during the 1 day period ending at 18:00 PM Eastern on August 30th.
+One Bit-Z Token coin can now be bought for approximately $0.21 or 0.00000377 BTC on popular cryptocurrency exchanges.
+Over the last seven days, Bit-Z Token has traded 116% higher against the U.S. dollar.
+Bit-Z Token has a market cap of $26.48 million and approximately $5.66 million worth of Bit-Z Token was traded on exchanges in the last day.

 - DREP [old] (DREP) traded down 19.5% against the dollar and now trades at $1.96 or 0.00003399 BTC.